TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Start-B1DiagnosticTask.md

 ```

 ## DESCRIPTION
-This function is used to initiate a BloxOneDDI Diagnostic Task
+This function is used to initiate a NIOS-X Diagnostic Task

 ## EXAMPLES